 The property of chroma sampling filter is reported in [4].
 Below figures showing are excerpted from [4].
 In this figure, “Non-Degrade 4:2:0 filter Set” means the chroma sampling filter of SMPTE RP 2050-1:2012, and “Reference Filter Set” means the chroma sampling filter in MPEG-2 TM5 [5].

 Regarding design problem for chroma sampling filter, there are another discussions.
 In JCTVC-K0211[6], several filters are designed to minimize loss in a single 4:2:2/4:2:0/4:2:2 (or 4:4:4/4:2:0/4:4:4) conversion.

+With the goal to support coding of 4:2:2 chroma format using 4:4:4 or 4:2:0 codecs, proposals JCTVC-K0302 [7] and JCTVC-L0162 [8] investigate performance of such solutions.
+It has been shown that when 4:2:2 format is coded using 4:4:4 codec, the performance in terms of BD-rates does not suffer significantly.
+While the performance depends on selected resampling filters, this approach introduces average BD-rate in range -5.9% to +6.6% for chroma components [8] confirming that the performance of this coding option is suitable in required scenarios.

-In this contribution, considering comments on JCTVC-K0152 [7] at the Shanghai meeting, we would like to propose a specification of additional VUI and SEI message for chroma sampling filter generally due to reduce conversion losses of chroma format.
+In this contribution, considering comments on JCTVC-K0152 [9] at the Shanghai meeting, we would like to propose a specification of additional VUI and SEI message for chroma sampling filter generally due to reduce conversion losses of chroma format.